iamleot/transferwee/README.md

 optional arguments:
   -h, --help      show this help message and exit
-  -m name         display name for the transfer
-  -m message      message description for the transfer -f from         sender email
+  -n display_name         display name for the transfer -m message      message description for the transfer -f from         sender email
   -t to [to ...]  recipient emails